michaellikaiye/lush-liquid/README.md

 return the boolean value of the statement “there exists one path through a maze starting at a designated beginning one step in a direction (North, East, South, West) from the previous beginning and ending at treasure.”
 ## base case
 The explorer is on the treasure.
-## English or pseudocode description of algorithm
+## english or pseudocode description of algorithm
-mazesolver (branch)

     if (on wall)

       return false